lrusso/webmail-lite/README.md

 'plugins.gregwar-captcha.options.limit-count' => 0,
 ```

-## If you modified some front-end files and can't see any changes
+## If you modified some files and can't see any changes

 Delete everything in the folder **data/cache** and reload the page.